terser/terser/README.md

 - `ecma` (default `5`) -- set output printing mode.
 Set `ecma` to `6` or greater to emit shorthand object properties - i.e.: `{a}` instead of `{a: a}`.
-  The `ecma` option will only change the output in direct control of the beautifier.
   Non-compatible features in the abstract syntax tree will still be output as is.
 For example: an `ecma` setting of `5` will **not** convert ES6+ code to ES5.